-Katz Barron Squitero Faust is honored to have been recognized as a “Top Law Firm” by the 2016 South Florida Legal Guide, the definitive list of “lawyer’s lawyers.”
-Additionally, eight of our attorneys are also listed among the “Top Lawyers” in South Florida in the guide.
-Congratulations to the following attorneys who were on this list: Bernard Allen, Erica L. English, Marc L. Faust, Howard L. Friedberg, Michael D. Katz, H. Eugene Lindsey, III and John R. Squitero.
+Katz Barron is honored to have been recognized as a “Top Law Firm in Real Estate Law” by the 2019 Best Lawyers in Florida: South Florida Edition.
+Additionally, six of our attorneys are also listed as top lawyers.
+Congratulations to: Erica L. English, Marc L. Faust, Howard L. Friedberg, Michael D. Katz, H. Eugene Lindsey III and Ellen Rose.

 If you are going to invest in a business and you are not going to own enough equity to provide you a majority controlling interest in that business, there are important points to consider when making that investment.

 Selling your company, after a lifetime of work or a few short years, is an exciting time.
 Unless you have a buyer, you may need to hire a business broker to identify the right buyer.
 A broker can add significant value to a transaction, but it’s important to make sure you both have the same expectations.
 An experienced lawyer can help you understand the potential consequences of the Broker’s engagement letter.

 Disputes between owners of a business can be some of the most difficult to resolve.
 Part of the solution is to document the ownership of the business from the beginning of the relationship.
 I am sure you have heard someone say: “It is easier to do it right the first time than to try to fix it when an issue arises.”
 There is a lot of truth in that statement.

 When a typical Florida homeowner thinks of homestead laws, their first thought is usually of reduced property taxes.
 Florida’s homestead laws cover more than just property taxes; they also govern creditor rights and how homestead property can be distributed at death.